 Companies are faced with the challenge of Management methods to ensure both flexibility and control.
 This requires a keen sense of the respective context.
 Flexible management can be supported by the following aspects:

-- Agility: Agile Methods promote quick reactions to changes and support the team in organising itself.
+- Agility: Agile Agile methods promote quick reactions to changes and support the team in organising itself.

 - Collaboration: Open communication channels and interdisciplinary teams contribute to our innovative strength.